Featured image of 20 Clever 3D Printed School Supplies to Start the Year Right Source: 3DPrintBunny via Printables

 So, stop wasting money throwing tips away!
 Here’s a tool that will help you get the most out of your pencils and crayons.
 In the comments, there’s a response from the designer that indicates that the cleat can be placed by tightening the ends in the grooved part.

-• Who designed it? by spooner2011
+• Who designed it?spooner2011

 • How printable/popular is it?
-At least, 10 makers are getting the most out of their pencils.
+At least 10 makers are getting the most out of their pencils.
 Additionally, there are a couple of remixes that take a different approach.

 • Where to find it?
 Thingiverse